Reporting Verbs Exercises

 Why practice Reporting Verbs exercises?

 These Reporting Verbs exercises build your skills step by step.
 Start with the essential say vs tell distinction — tell always needs a person (told me), while say usually doesn't (said that).
 Then expand to four commonly confused verbs: say, tell, speak, and talk.
 Next, master advanced reporting verbs like agree, refuse, admit, deny, suggest, and explain, each with its own grammatical pattern.
-The final set brings everything together so you can choose the right reporting verb confidently in any context.
+The mixed practice set brings everything together.
+Finally, challenge yourself with C1-level patterns: the subjunctive after insist/suggest/recommend/demand, verb + object + preposition + -ing structures (accuse of, blame for, warn against), and formal academic reporting verbs used in essays and research.